ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

 This specifies the initial size, in bytes, of a data file when a user-defined temporary data file is created or added to a user temporary tablespace.
-If no initial size is specified, the default value specifed here is used.
+If no initial size is specified, the default value specified here is used.

 #### USER_TEMP_FILE_MAX_SIZE (Unit: byte)